Skip to main contentSkip to data table

 • All sources down → skip, falls through to enrichment pipeline

-Cluster selection breaks ties by size, then total cluster weight, then tighter spread, then peg proximity.
+Cluster selection breaks ties by size, then total cluster weight, then strongest source trust tier, then tighter spread, then peg proximity, and finally a stable source label.
 The internal selected source inside the winning cluster is chosen by weight, trust tier, reference proximity, and finally source key, but that selected source is no longer forced to be the published high-confidence price.

-Each asset gets tagged with priceConfidence (high/single-source/low/fallback) and supplySource (defillama, coingecko-fallback, or onchain-total-supply).
-The onchain-total-supply path is used for supplemental assets whose circulating supply is derived from an on-chain total-supply probe instead of an upstream market-cap field; preview-only fiat CoinGecko assets can use that path with the existing FX reference for USD normalization while still keeping price = null.
+Each asset gets tagged with priceConfidence (high/single-source/low/fallback) and supplySource (defillama, coingecko-fallback, onchain-total-supply, or onchain-circulating-supply).
+The onchain-total-supply path is used for supplemental assets whose circulating supply is derived from an on-chain total-supply probe instead of an upstream market-cap field, and for the curated DefiLlama zero-supply repairs that would otherwise publish an active asset with no market cap; onchain-circulating-supply uses the same live probe but subtracts configured protocol inventory balances before USD normalization.
+Preview-only fiat CoinGecko assets can use those paths with the existing FX reference for USD normalization while still keeping price = null.
 Solana total-supply fallback now reuses the same shared multi-endpoint probe used by the reserve-adapter path, so supplemental Solana assets do not depend on a narrower RPC list than the rest of the worker.

 Consensus source provenance

 After N-source consensus, each asset receives a consensusSources: string[] field listing all source names that returned a valid price for that coin during the sync cycle.
 For enrichment-pass fallbacks, this is a single-element array.
-Protocol-redeem overrides replace it with ["protocol-redeem"].
+Direct protocol-redeem overrides and high-confidence inherited overrides replace it with ["protocol-redeem"]; scoped inheritance from a fresh replay-safe single-source parent instead keeps the parent's single source so publication guardrails retain the soft upstream provenance.

 Provider-Specific Normalization